JuliaBaucher/AgenticScreeningMetricsDemo/README.md

 - **Fit Scoring (Deterministic):** assigning points for experience, required certification, availability, and a confidence factor.
 Final application status is determined by rule-based thresholds, accompanied by an LLM-generated summary explaining the outcome.
 This is important: the model does not decide the outcome — scoring is deterministic and auditable.
 - **Next Best Action:** converts the score + missing info into one of three operational outcomes: interview scheduled, missing information request, or rejection.
 If rejected, it returns a structured **rejection reason code**.
 - **ATS / Comms / Scheduling (Simulated):** these are stub steps that keep the contracts realistic without external dependencies.
-- **Output Metrics (Simulated) + Write Back to S3:** we attach demo KPIs and persist the final package (decision, score, reasons, execution ARN) for auditability.
+- **Write Back to S3:** stores all outcomes (decision, score, reasons, execution ARN) in the application package for auditability.
+- **Output Metrics (execution and funnel)** are computed in real time from Step Functions execution history and S3-stored decision data

 ### 5) Why this approach is compliant and production-oriented
 A major risk in hiring systems is “black box” decisioning.
 In this prototype: